holgern/pyyawt/doc/source/index.rst

 * Jason Huang
 * Du HuiQian

-In 2010
-maintenance was taken over in a `new repo <http://forge.scilab.org/index.php/p/swt/>`_) by Holger Nahrstaedt.
+In 2010, maintenance was taken over in a `new repo <http://forge.scilab.org/index.php/p/swt/>`_) by Holger Nahrstaedt.
-Daubechies wavelets coefficents DB2 - DB50 were calculated  by
- Bob Strunz - University of Limerick, Ireland
+Daubechies wavelets coefficents DB2 - DB50 were calculated  by Bob Strunz - University of Limerick, Ireland

-As a next step, all the c-source files are forked into the python toolbox  `pyawt <https://github.com/holgern/pyyawt/>`_)
+Finally, all the c-source files from the SWT-Toolbox are forked into this python toolbox  `pyawt <https://github.com/holgern/pyyawt/>`_)

 Contributions recarding bug reports, bug fixes and new features are welcome.